 In case you couldn’t tell, I really enjoyed my time in Chongqing!

-Chongqing doesn’t have a ton of tourist buildings or attractions, it’s more about the city itself and the amazing views!
+Chongqing doesn’t have a ton of tourist buildings or attractions, it’s more about the city itself and the fantastic views!

 If you have any recommendations of places to see next time I visit Chongqing, please leave them in the comments below!